 - 1a.
 Employees assigned to the 5-8 schedule shall work days in the standard work week.
 Each day, from the time an employee reports for work to the conclusion of his/her regular work shift, eight and one half (8 1/2) consecutive hours shall have elapsed; eight hours of which are work time, and one-half of which shall be made available as a non-paid meal period.
 Meal periods shall be in accordance with administrative guidelines.
 When it is not possible to make available a one-half hour non-paid meal period, the employee shall receive the time and one-half rate for the one-half hour meal period. - 1b.
 Employees assigned to the 3-12 schedule shall work twelve and one half (12 1/2) hour shifts.
 When the work load permits, up to one half hour of the work shift shall be available as a paid meal period.
 In addition, each employee shall work one ten (10) hour shift of which one half hour may be made available as a paid meal period each twenty eight (28) day cycle. - 1c.
 The 9-80 work schedules shall consist of eight (8) nine (9) hour work days and one eight (8) hour work day within a fourteen (14) calendar payroll period (except mutually agreed to variations).
-The work day hours include a one hour non paid meal period. - 1d.
-Employees assigned to a 4-10 schedule shall work ten and one half (10 1/2) hour shifts, ten (10) hours of which are worked time and one half hour of which shall be made available as a non paid meal period.

-1e.
-Prior to changing the basic work schedule for any employee or group of employees (i.e. 5-8, 3-12, 4-10, 9-80, etc.) the City shall notify and upon request, meet and confer with the Association.
+The work day hours include a 30 minute non-paid meal period. - 1d.
+Employees assigned to a 4-10 schedule shall work ten (10) hour shifts, which includes a one half hour meal period. - 1e.
+Prior to changing the basic work schedule for any employee or group of employees (i.e. 5-8, 3-12, 4-10, 9-80, etc.) the City shall notify, and upon request, meet and confer with the Association. - 2a.
+Overtime shall be paid to individuals in the Officers and Police Corporal classifications as follows: